iterative/dvc.org/content/docs/command-reference/add.md

   > Note that external outputs typically require an external cache setup.
 See
   > link above for more details.

+- `-o <path>`, `--out <path>` - destination `path` inside the workspace, to [transfer](#example-transfer-to-cache) an external target into cache, and track it in-place.
+Note that this can be combined with `--to-remote` to avoid storing the data locally, while still adding it to the project.

 - `--to-remote` - import an external target, but don't move it into the workspace, nor cache it.
 [Transfer it](#example-transfer-to-remote-storage) it directly to remote storage (the default one, unless `-r` is specified)